usaid-cs/yesterday-i-learned/random.md

 - ["Only amateurs attack machines; professionals target people."](https://www.schneier.com/blog/archives/2013/03/phishing_has_go.html) - Bruce Schneier, security man
 - Honing a knife realigns the edge of the tip.
 It doesn't sharpen anything.
 - People who do strange things to get attention are called "exhibitionists".
 Shia LaBeouf is said to be one.
-- From a nurse: "If it's wet and it didn't come from you, don't touch it."
 - People who sweep chimneys used to get [giant ball cancers](https://en.wikipedia.org/wiki/Chimney_sweeps%27_carcinoma) from soot irritation.
 Microwaving your own balls in a cartoon [also](https://en.wikipedia.org/wiki/Medicinal_Fried_Chicken) gives you giant ball cancers.
 - [Peter](http://www.diamandis.com/blog/success-experimentation) says: you _can_ do too many experiments with your customers.
 Before you do an experiment, you need to make sure 1) you don't already know the outcome, and 2) you are willing to change what you are doing once you get the results from the experiment.
 - [Vanna ~~White~~Caucasian-American](https://www.wheeloffortune.com/vanna-white), Wheel of Fortune letter turner, has never worn the same dress twice (on TV).